tanous/website/content/authors/RiosFukelman/_index.md

 title: Alan Rios Fukelman

 # Full Name (for SEO)
-first_name: Alan
+first_name: alan
-last_name: Rios Fukelman
+last_name: rios fukelman

 # Is this the primary user of the site?
 superuser: false